Knowledge Base

 - Create the Profile Data View: In the same Profile section, select “Profile Data Views” and then the “+New” button.
 This configuration is similar to Data Views.
 First, name and select the Profile you are creating a view for, and then pick an Icon that best fits the Profile type.
 Next, configure how you would like to view the Profile, and what you want to see when Previewing, Adding, and Editing the Profile.

-button.
+- Create a Profile Data Type:In order to establish an association between a particular Profile and a Patient, you need a Profile Data Type (CDT).
+Under Custom Data, select “Data Types” and then click on the “+New” button.
 Name your CDT, and then create at least one field (CDTF) that you want to display with the data that resides in the Profile.
-For example, if your Profile “pdt-doctors” has fields for title, name, address, and phone number, create a field called “profile-data” and then select type “pdt-doctors” Once you do that, under the “Profile Fields” section, select as many of the fields that you want to display.
+For example, if your Profile “pdt-doctors” has fields for title, name, address, and phone number, create a field called “profile-data” and then select type “pdt-doctors”.
+Once you do that, under the “Profile Fields” section, select as many of the fields that you want to display.
 This can be some or all of the name, address, and phone number fields.
 If you want to communicate with this Profile, make sure you include an email and/or phone field.

 - Create a Data View: To establish and view the Profile(s) on a patient, you need a Data view associated with the CDT you just created.
 Select “Data Views” from the Visual Components section of Designer, and click on “+New”.
 Name your Data View, and then select the Data Type you just created.
 Here you will define what fields are visible in the Patient section for the Profile.
 This includes choosing options for View, Add, and Edit.
 When you choose fields available in View, any of the profile fields you created previously will also need a click on them so you can select one or more Profile fields.
 If you would like to communicate to a Profile via email or phone, you will also need to select, “Separate columns (fields).”
-This is because the Profile CDTF that you created could contain more than one Profile field all combined (for example, displaying Title “MD” and Name “Mike” as a single value of “MD Mike”
+This is because the Profile CDTF that you created could contain more than one Profile field, all combined (for example, displaying Title “MD” and Name “Mike” as a single value of “MD Mike”.

 - Add the Data View to a layout: Navigate to the Navigation (Layouts) section under the Patient menu, and add your new Data View to one or more layouts per the normal process.